Garantex: History

 In October 2022, armed police raided Garantex's headquarters in the Federation Tower, leading to a temporary closure.
 The exchange would resume its operations the next day.

-Palestinian militants partially financed their operations through Garantex prior to the October 7 attack in Israel.
+Palestinian militants partially financed their operations through Garantex prior to the October 7 attacks.
 Digital wallets controlled by the Palestinian Islamic Jihad received a portion of $93 million via Garantex.

 In March 2024, an investigation led by the Eesti Ekspress and the International Consortium of Investigative Journalists revealed that within weeks of co-founder Stanislav Drugalev's death, he was replaced in corporate records by Irina Chernyavskaya, the romantic partner of Pavel Karavatsky, a shareholder linked to Rosneft, an oil company controlled by the Russian government.
 Karavatsky is a co-owner of the Russian firm, Fintech Corporation LLC (along with Aleksander Ntifo-Siao, a former shareholder of Garantex), which also owns 50% of a debt collection agency called Academy of Conflicts, alongside Alexander Tsarapkin, a gang leader who was convicted of extortion.

+In December 2025, an investigation by Global Ledger revealed that Garantex had resumed operations.
+In particular, the platform resumed a system of paying out frozen funds in accounts.
+Researchers discovered new exchange wallets with Bitcoin and Ethereum containing $34 million in cryptocurrencies.
+By the end of 2025, at least $25 million had already been paid out to former users of the platform, despite account freezes and sanctions.
+Garantex continued to build a system of wallets for making payments and concealing the movement of funds.
+In particular, the exchange transferred 99.91% of its Ethereum reserves to crypto mixers such as Tornado Cash, which mix funds, concealing their origin.